apache/shenyu-website/content/en/projects/shenyu/overview/index.md

 ---
-title: Aapche ShenYu Introduction
+title: Apache ShenYu Introduction
-keywords: Aapche shenyu
+keywords: Apache shenyu
 description: This is an asynchronous, high-performance, cross-language, responsive API gateway.
 aliases: "/shenyu/docs/Home"
 ---

-## What is the Aapche ShenYu?
+## What is the Apache ShenYu?

 This is an asynchronous, high-performance, cross-language, responsive API gateway.